subspace/subnomicon/docs/overview.md

 ## Permissionless Peer-to-peer Network

-The Subspace Network is a permissionless peer-to-peer network where any peer can participate as a farmer by storing data and proposing new blocks or as an operator by executing transactions.
+The Autonomys Network is a permissionless peer-to-peer network where any peer can participate as a farmer by storing data and proposing new blocks or as an operator by executing transactions.
 This layer is a common ground for communication and data exchange between peers in various roles: farmers, operators, nodes, light clients and others.
 See the [Node Types and Roles](/docs/network/nodes.md) page for more details on the different participants of the network.

 ## Consensus Layer